Chas McCormick Player Props: Astros vs. Reds

 Reds Pitching Rankings

-- The 8.8 strikeouts per nine innings compiled by the Reds pitching staff ranks 12th in the league.
+- The 8.8 strikeouts per nine innings compiled by the Reds pitching staff ranks 12th in MLB.

-- The Reds' 4.96 team ERA ranks 27th across all league pitching staffs.
+- The Reds have a 4.91 team ERA that ranks 27th among all MLB pitching staffs.

-- Reds pitchers combine to give up 87 total home runs at a rate of 1.3 per game (to rank 22nd in the league).

-- The Reds will look to Abbott (2-0) in his third start this season.

 © 2023 Data Skrive.
 All rights reserved.